KMKfw/kmk_firmware/README.md

   Tap Dance implementation has you covered (without a single line of matrix mangling or timer madness)
-- KMK supports a few small features QMK doesn't - most are probably not deal-closers, but they exist no less.
-Probably the most notable addition here is `Leader Mode - Enter`.
-Check out `docs/leader.md` for details on that.
+- KMK supports a few small features QMK doesn't - most are probably not deal-closers, but they exist no less..
 - KMK plans to support some fairly powerful hardware that would enable things like connecting halves (or thirds, or whatever) of a split keyboard to each other via Bluetooth.
 This stuff is still in very early R&D.

 ## So how do I use it?

-Since KMK is still in some state between "alpha" and "beta", flashing KMK to a board is still a process that requires a few lines of shell scripting.
+Since KMK is still in beta currently.
+Flashing KMK to a board is still a process that requires a few lines of shell scripting.
 Check out `docs/flashing.md` for instructions/details, though note that for now, the instructions mostly assume Unix (Linux/MacOS/BSD) usage.
 You may want to check